-Praised for her “silver soprano” and “limpid coloratura,” Analiese Pappas is a versatile recitalist, chamber, and choral musician currently based in the Washington, D.C.
+Praised for her “silver soprano” and “limpid coloratura,” Analiese Pappas is a versatile recitalist and opera, chamber, and choral musician currently based in the Washington, D.C.
 Metro Area.
 As an artist, Analiese seeks to share authenticity in song and bring stories to life onstage.
 Recent performance highlights include Flora (The Turn of the Screw) and Fiorella (The Brigands), along with scenes performances as Ginevra (Ariodante), Pamina (Die Zauberflöte), and Adele (Die Fledermaus).

 Meet Analiese

-In 2024, Analiese returned to the Ward Virts Concert Series for a recital featuring Der Hirt auf dem Felsen (“The Shepherd on the Rock”) by Franz Schubert and opera scenes as Pamina in Die Zauberflöte.
-In the 2025-26 season, Analiese organized and performed a collaborative recital featuring Monteverdi’s “Zefiro torna” and partially staged opera scenes, including “The Presentation of the Rose” (Der Rosenkavalier) and duets from Mozart’s Così fan tutte and La clemenza di Tito.
-Analiese also is excited to join the Friday Morning Music Club (FMMC) as a guest performer in several chamber music works this upcoming season.
-Additional details regarding upcoming performances and recitals will be announced at a later date.
+An avid recitalist, Analiese returned to the Ward Virts Concert Series in 2024 for a recital featuring Schubert’s Der Hirt auf dem Felsen and selections from Jocelyn Hagen’s Songs of Fields and Prairies.
+She also has performed opera scenes as Pamina and Papagena (Die Zauberflöte, 2023, 2024) and Susanna (Le nozze di Figaro, 2023) for the series.
+In 2025, Analiese programmed and performed a collaborative recital featuring Monteverdi’s “Zefiro torna” and partially staged opera scenes, including “The Presentation of the Rose” (Der Rosenkavalier) and duets from Così fan tutte and La clemenza di Tito (2025).
+For recital inquiries, please contact Analiese via the contact form (linked below).

 When she’s not singing…

-Analiese holds a Bachelor of Science in Nursing (BSN) from the University of Maryland School of Nursing and is pursuing interests in neuroscience and cardiovascular critical care.
+Analiese holds a Bachelor of Science in Nursing (BSN) summa cum laude from the University of Maryland School of Nursing and is pursuing interests in neuroscience and cardiovascular critical care.
 Her nursing studies have increased her interests in the physiology of singing, nutrition, and holistic health.
 Analiese believes that just like athletes, singers must strengthen and support their physical, mental, and vocal health––in other words, a healthy singer produces a healthy voice.
 She implements these techniques in her own singing (and nursing!) practice and coaches her students to do the same.
 When she is not singing or working, Analiese enjoys time with friends and family, Pilates workouts, hiking, traveling, and exploring museums & coffee shops in the D.C. area!